-The Center understands the importance of empowering our youth to play an active role in preserving culture, while celebrating community.
-We are committed to offering an array of programs for high school and college students to support their growth and encourage interest in community service and cultural history.
+The Center understands the importance of empowering our youth to play an active role in preserving culture while celebrating community.
+We are committed to offering an array of programs for middle school, high school and college students to support their growth and encourage interest in community service, Japanese culture and history.

 Kase Nikkei Community Scholarship Program - $5,000 Educational Scholarships

 The Kase Nikkei Community Scholarship Program (Kase Program) was developed to provide financial support for youth who are pursuing their college education and an opportunity to obtain work experience supporting a Japanese American community nonprofit organization.
 Their participation in an eleven-week community and career development internship program at the Center will increase their understanding of contemporary social, cultural, civic and preservation issues affecting our community; allow them to gain valuable skills in a professional environment, and work on projects tailored for their personal and professional growth.

 Kase Scholarship Program Application_2022

 Kase Nikkei Community Scholarship Program Additional Information for 2022

 Program dates and details: